-As part of a strategy review in 2013, the board adopted the twin objectives of aiming to increase the total dividends paid each year to Income shareholders and of maintaining a revenue reserve equivalent to 6 months dividends.
-In the current year we have both increased the annual dividend to Income shareholders (by 4.3%) and increased the revenue reserve from 30% to 42% of the annual dividend cost which is encouraging.
+The Board has adopted the twin objectives of increasing the total dividends paid each year and of maintaining a revenue reserve equivalent to 6 months dividends.
+Notwithstanding the sizeable issuance of shares in the latter part of the year (which is referred to below) we have been able to increase the annual dividend by 4.2% and add to the revenue reserve, which is now equivalent to approximately 45% of the annual dividend cost.